AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 **Next:**
 * Use GP to predict absolute returns
-* Estimate autocorrelation and use it to tune kernel hyperparameters
+* Estimate autocorrelation for given training data and use it to tune kernel hyperparameters
 * Kernel function?